BedrockStreaming/tech.bedrockstreaming.com/_posts/2014-04-23-babitch-the-story-behind-our-table-soccer-web-application.md

 Working on our free (or lunch) time on a side-project like this is awesome!
 It allows us to use several technologies or tools we don't use often, to improve our knowledge on tons of other things, to view the project on the product owner side and to mix teams who don't work a lot together.

-One other thing interesting to remember about that project: Keep things as simple & small as possible (according to KISS principles) !
-And only when your simple project is done, iterate by adding more & more features.
+One other thing interesting to remember about that project: Keep things as simple and small as possible (according to KISS principles) !
+And only when your simple project is done, iterate by adding more and more features.

 # Try and contribute?